claceio/docs/content/docs/App/Overview/index.md

 <!-- prettier-ignore-end -->

+Run `clace app create --auth-type=none --dev --approve /hello4 ~/myapp4`.
+After that, the app is available at `/hello4`.
+Note that the `--dev` option is required for the `clace_gen_import` file to be generated which is required for live reload.

-This app uses the exec plugin to run a ls command.
+This app uses the `exec` plugin to run the ls command.
 The output of the command is shown when the app is accessed.
 To allow the app to run the plugin command, use the `clace app approve` command.

+## Automatic Error Handling

 To enable [automatic error handling]({{< ref "docs/plugins/overview#automatic-error-handling" >}}) (recommended), add an `error_handler` function like: